mrpara/bot-battle-board/README.md

 > charge_attack(num)

 The unit forfeits num turns, and charges an attack.
 After num turns have passed, it will attack for high damage.
 Each turn waited increased the damage by the 1 more point than the previous turn.
-For example,
->charge_attack(1)

-will cause the unit to forfeit one turn and attack on the second turn for 1 + 2 = 3 damage
->charge_attack(2)

-forfeits two turns, and attacks on the third turn for 1 + 2 + 3 = 6 points of damage

->charge_attack(3)

-forfeits three turns, and attacks on the fourth turn for 1 + 2 + 3 + 4 = 10 points of damage, and so on.
+For example, charge_attack(1) will cause the unit to forfeit one turn and attack on the second turn for 1 + 2 = 3 damage. charge_attack(2) forfeits two turns, and attacks on the third turn for 1 + 2 + 3 = 6 points of damage. charge_attack(3) forfeits three turns, and attacks on the fourth turn for 1 + 2 + 3 + 4 = 10 points of damage, and so on.